Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 \section{Metastable Phase separation in Hopfield liquids}

 We next apply the framework for metastable phase separation to the liquid Hopfield model.
 This model represents a liquid mixture with a large number of components that can encode in their interactions a large number of phases with prescribed compositions.
 The study of such mixtures is interesting from an engineering point of view with the aim of building synthetic liquids capable of information retrieval~\cite{chalk2024learning, chaderjian2025diverse}, and as a toy model for biological mixtures, such as the cytoplasm, that have many components and demix into condensates with specific composition~\cite{banani2017biomolecular}.
-The liquid Hopfield model has been studied in the grand-canonical ensemble~\cite{braz2024liquid}, where target states were found to be metastable.
-However, this setup does not allow for phase separation.
+The liquid Hopfield model has been studied in the grand-canonical ensemble~\cite{braz2024liquid}, and the conditions for the stability of a single phase with a prescribed composition have been determined.
+However, the problem of multi-phase coexistence and separation dynamics in such model has not yet been discussed.
 Here, using the formalism derived in this paper, we study metastable phase separation in the liquid Hopfield model.